-Editor’s note: This course only opens for enrollment a few times each year.
-You’re in luck!
-It’s open now through March 6, 2020.
-Register for DIY MFA 101 here.
+Editor’s note: This course only opens for enrollment a few times each year, and it’s open now through March 5, 2021.
+Register for DIY MFA here.

 I don’t have a college degree, but I’m obsessed with academics.
 I love learning.